 - Emergency call points throughout the train allow passengers to communicate directly with the train crew in the event of an incident.

-- All doors have obstacle detection so that if something becomes jammed in the door it will opens and re-closes.
+- All doors have obstacle detection so that if something obstructs the door it will still open and close.

 - 155 tonnes (weight of 3 cars, fully loaded).